hfuj13/lwsock/README.md

 * not supported TSL yet.
 * Default supported opening handshake headers are Host, Upgrade, Connection, Sec-WebSocket-Key and Sec-WebSocket-Accept.
 * If you want use other heaers, then use API send_req(const headers_t&)/send_res(const headers_t&) or send_req_manually(const handshake_t&)/send_res_manually(const handshake_t&).
-* If you use lwsockcc on Android NDK, then you should set -fexceptions and unset -Wexit-time-destructors.
+* If you use lwsock on Android NDK, then you should set -fexceptions and unset -Wexit-time-destructors.

 For example:
 ```
 server:
   using namespace std;
-  using namespace lwsockcc;
+  using namespace lwsock;
   void worker(WebSocket&& nws)
   {
     auto hs = nws.recv_req(); // returned handshake data